 What better way, for example, to get a first glimpse of the East Arm from land than by taking the 2.5-kilometre Sheth La Summit trail, an easy walk that starts close to the community and culiminates in a fantastic view of the lake.
 Log cabins line the shores, and the islands nearby have been used by this land’s indigenous people since time immemorial.
 Most folks in the community have boats, and you’ll have no trouble finding a guide to take you out on the water.

-With the Dene of Lutsel K’e as your hosts, there’s no better way to learn about this spectacular area and to see the best it has to offer.
+With the Dene of Lutsel K’e as your hosts, there’s no better way to learn about this spectacular corner of the Northwest Territories.
+An unforgettable experience awaits.